OpenMindAmir/FastIoC/docs/resolve.md

 That's it!
 No `Depends()` needed.
 FastIoC automatically recognizes that `IUserService` is registered and injects it.

+!!! note "Dependency Not Working?"
+    If your endpoint returns **422 Unprocessable Entity** errors, it likely means the dependency wasn't registered in the container.
+See [Unregistered Dependencies](injectify.md#important-unregistered-dependencies) for troubleshooting.

 ## Annotated Resolution

 For non-class dependencies (like functions or custom marker types), you can use Python's `Annotated` type for clearer intent: